February 23, 2026

 Thinking and Reasoning Across Providers

-Same story with extended thinking (sometimes called "reasoning").
+API standardization is where OpenRouter consistently delivers.
+Extended thinking (sometimes called "reasoning") is another case where every provider does things differently.
 OpenAI's o3, Anthropic's Claude with extended thinking, and other reasoning models each have different APIs for how they stream thinking content.

 OpenRouter standardized this too.
 I added reasoning support for OpenRouter in Cumbersome and it works across OpenAI and Anthropic reasoning models through a single code path.
 Supporting each provider's native thinking API separately is significantly more complex, and it means users wait longer for new reasoning models to be supported.